keptn/keptn/usecases/unbreakable-delivery-pipeline/README.md

 ## Step 3: Introduce a failure into front-end and deploy to production <a id="step-three"></a>

-In this step you will introduce a Java Script error into the front-end.
+In this step you will introduce a Java Script error into the front-end service.
 This version will be deployed as version `v2`.

-1. Make sure you are in the master branch of your front-end.
-    ```console
-    $ git checkout master
-    ```

-1. Open file `front-end\public\topbar.html` and add the following scripts to the `div class=container` element.
+1. Edit the file `public/topbar.html` in the master branch of the `~/keptn/repositories/front-end` repository and add the following scripts to the `div class=container` element.

-    ```
+    ```html
     <div class="container">
         <!-- add dummy errors -->
         <script>